pavelpolcr/pavelpolcr/README.md

 ### Hi there 👋

-My name is PAvel, and I am junior software developer.
+My name is Pavel, and I am junior software developer, from Olomouc,Czech Republic

 ## 🔭 I’m currently working on: